2016 Chicago Bears season: Conference

+1 2 Detroit finished ahead of Tampa Bay for the No. 6 seed and qualified for the last playoff spot based on record vs. common opponents—Detroit's cumulative record against Chicago, Dallas, Los Angeles and New Orleans was 3–2, while Tampa Bay's cumulative record against the same four teams was 2–3.; 1 2 New Orleans finished ahead of Philadelphia based on better record vs. conference opponents.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Statistics

 The Bears struggled with injuries in 2016, with a league-high 19 players on injured reserve by the end of the season; since John Fox and Ryan Pace joined the team in 2015, the Bears had 32 players on IR, more than twice the number during the two-year tenure of previous GM Phil Emery and HC Marc Trestman.
 Of the 19, 13 players started at least one game for the Bears in 2016.
 On 1,010 total offensive plays, left tackle Charles Leno Jr. was the only Bear (and one of just 27 NFL players) to participate in all of his team's plays, while end Akiem Hicks was the only defensive player to start all sixteen games.

 Offensively, Chicago excelled on first down as the unit averaged 7.58 yards, second-most in the NFL behind the Falcons' 8.1 yards; the Bears also averaged 6.97 yards per run and 8.16 yards per pass, among the highest in the league.
 While the team averaged 365.5 yards per game (15th), they also averaged just 17.4 points per game (28th).

 On defense, the Bears were unable to record turnovers as they set the NFL record for the fewest in a season with 11, including just three forced fumbles.
 The pass defense allowed 6.79 yards per play, ranking among the worst in the league, but allowed just 93 yards after the catch per game, second-fewest in the NFL behind the Patriots.

 In terms of averages, the Bears' special teams ranked 19th in the NFL in punt return, 18th in kickoff return, 25th in gross punting and 29th in net punting.
 In coverage, Chicago allowed a league-worst 12.8 yards per punt return and a league-most 94.3 percent of field goals to be converted.